Falepili Mobility Pathway

 Will someone be rejected if they test positive to Tuberculosis?

-All visa applicants outside Australia at the time of visa application must be free from tuberculosis to be granted a visa.
+All Falepili Visa applicants outside Australia at the time of visa application must be free from tuberculosis to be granted a visa.

 Any person who commits a crime in Australia and who is not an Australian citizen may be subject to visa cancellation.